-Will Reporting Season see the Stock Market Rise or Fall
+Reporting Season: Will the Market Rise or Fall?

 The question on everyone's mind, right now, is will reporting season see the Australian stock market rise or fall.

 Soaring iron ore prices and a lower Australian dollar have failed to excite the market as miners including BHP, RIO and South32 came in as expected with their quarterly updates last week.
 While miners led the corporate reporting season, which is currently underway, what can we expect across the broader market?

 Despite mixed feelings in the market, I believe that the outlook for the Australian stock market is still bullish over the medium to long term.
 That said, the market is expected to pull back in the short term, which I will discuss in more detail shortly.